conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

     }
 },
  "datePublished": "2022-05-17",
- "description": "Improvements in CMakePresets integration, new "conan new" autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags in Apple, support to generate env ps1 instead of bat in Windows.", }
+ "description": "Improvements in CMakePresets integration, new "conan new" Autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags in Apple, support to generate env ps1 instead of bat in Windows.", }
 </script>

 We are pleased to announce that Conan 1.48 has been released and brings some significant new features and bug fixes.
 We have improved the CMakePresets integration.
-Also we have added new "conan new" autotools templates.
+Also, we have added new "conan new" Autotools templates.
 We added CMakeToolchain configuration for bitcode, arc and visibility flags in Apple.
 This release also adds support to generate env **.ps1** instead of **.bat** in Windows.